Praveenkumar76/skylink/README.md

 -   **Infinite Scroll**: Infinite scrolling, providing a seamless browsing experience for users as they explore their timeline.
 -   **Date and Time Formatting**: Formatting timestamps and display them in a user-friendly manner, such as relative time (e.g., "5 minutes ago").
 -   **Deleting**: Users can delete their own posts, replies and shares.
 Also unlike posts.
+-   **AI Assistant**: Integrated chatbot powered by Groq AI to help users with questions and provide assistance.
 -   Dark and Light mode.
 -   Optimistic updates on likes, shares, followings and so on.
 -   Full-Stack Next.js (13+) App directory advantages.